-In some industries, such as building and construction, where there has long been an unfortunate stigma around staying tough and not opening up about mental health, consider turning to the likes of Mates in Construction.
+In some industries, such as building and construction, where there has long been an unfortunate stigma around staying tough and not opening up about mental health, consider turning to the likes of https://mates.org.au.
 Mates has trained more than 180,000 workers as part of their program which develops life-saving skills to recognise when a co-worker may be doing it tough, and how to step in.